janevalencia/nextjs-ssr-comments/README.md

 Our recommended hosts are:

 - [GitHub Pages](https://pages.github.com/)
-- [Vercel](https://vercel.com/) (recommended, if you are following this particular solution)
+- [Vercel](https://vercel.com/) (recommended, if you are following this particular solution using NextJS)
 - [Netlify](https://www.netlify.com/)

 You can host your site using one of these solutions or any of our other trusted providers.
 [Read more about our recommended and trusted hosts](https://medium.com/frontend-mentor/frontend-mentor-trusted-hosting-providers-bf000dfebe).

-## Wiki

-I have created a step-by-step processes done to develop this fem-challenge in the Wiki page [TBA]().
-I strongly suggest you start working on your solution first and then comeback to this section when you are ready to compare and review your solution.

-DISCLAIMER: There are no such thing as "one solution fits all"!
-Hence, while comparing solution, if you figure out ways how I can further improve the project solution, please drop in to discussion.
-Let's all learn from each other!

 ## Submitting your solution to Frontend Mentor (FEM)